 Students have multiple opportunities to reflect on the quality of their medical education program: within course/clerkship feedback sessions, mandatory end of course and clerkship evaluations, focus groups, and school-wide surveys seeking comments on aspects of their medical school experience.

-- Course and Clerkship Evaluations: As a student at the Icahn School of Medicine at Mount Sinai, you have the opportunity to evaluate all courses and clerkships.
-You appraise all course and clerkship faculty and preceptors who teach at the Icahn School of Medicine, whether they are course and clerkship directors or one-time lecturers.
-Evaluations occur through our anonymous evaluation system.
-Your feedback is invaluable as it provides us with data in which to adjust the course and clerkships and evaluate teaching.
-See below for how we use your evaluation feedback.
+- Course and Clerkship Evaluations: All courses and clerkships are evaluated, as well as all faculty and preceptors who teach at the Icahn School of Medicine.
+These mandatory evaluations occur through our anonymous evaluation system.
+Your feedback is invaluable as it provides us with data in which to adjust the courses and clerkships and evaluate teaching.
+To minimize survey burden, only a random sample of 50% of the class is assigned to each evaluation in Years 1 and 2.
+See below for how evaluation feedback is used.